Today, I’m making vision count!

 - About 65% of all people who are visually impaired are aged 50 and older- this age group comprises only 20% of the world’s population

 - Increasing elderly populations in many countries mean that more people will be at risk of age-related visual impairment.

 At first, these statistics can seem terrifying.
 Odds are, you will interact with at least one person in your lifetime who has blindness or low vision, and you may have no idea how to do so.
 This person could be a student in a class, a new person at work, a neighbor, or a family member.
-Alternatively, a person you already know could develop blindness and low vision, and you may be wondering how to support them.
+Alternatively, a person you already know could develop blindness and low vision.
 Here are my tips for interacting with someone who recently lost their sight, or for interacting with someone who has low vision and/or blindness without any prior knowledge of the topic.

 Don’t scare them

-While I was eating lunch with a friend, a person that I had recently met decided to sneak up on me from behind and yell “hello” in my ear, giving me no other identifying information.
+While I was eating lunch with a friend, a person that I had recently met decided to sneak up on me from behind.
+They proceeded to yell “hello” in my ear, giving me no other identifying information.
 It was very startling and I spent the first few moments of our interaction very confused, as I had no idea who they were.
 To avoid situations like this, make sure to identify yourself when approaching someone, and definitely don’t come at them from behind.
-Read my post here for more tips on how to approach someone with low vision or blindness.

 Learn how to be a human guide